-- The remuneration scheme encompasses all employees. - The scheme determines which groups of employees are considered executive employees, employees with work tasks of considerable significance to the bank's risk exposure, and employees with supervisory tasks. - The bank will disclose information regarding the practice of remuneration in notes to the annual accounts for 2023 in the same way as last year (Note 8, 2022). - The remuneration consists of a fixed salary and common fringe benefits such as pension and insurance arrangements, free mobile phone etc. and an option plan.

-• All employees have been granted one and a half months salary as variable remuneration for 2023.
+- The remuneration scheme encompasses all employees. - The scheme determines which groups of employees are considered executive employees, employees with work tasks of considerable significance to the bank's risk exposure, and employees with supervisory tasks. - The bank will disclose information regarding the practice of remuneration in notes to the annual accounts for 2024 in the same way as for 2023 (Cf. Financial Report 31.12.2024 note 8). - The remuneration consists of a fixed salary and common fringe benefits such as pension and insurance arrangements, free mobile phone etc. - All employees have been granted 1,25 months salary as variable remuneration for 2024.